adedamola26/data-pipeline-4-online-retail/README.md

 #### create_country_table
-This task executes an [SQL script](https://github.com/adedamola26/data-pipeline-4-online-retail/blob/main/include/table/country.sql) that contains DDL and DML statements for creating the _country_ table and inserting data into it respectively.
+This task executes an [SQL script](https://github.com/adedamola26/data-pipeline-4-online-retail/blob/main/include/table/country.sql) that contains DDL statements for creating the _country_ table and DML statements for inserting data into it and altering it.
 ```
 with open('/usr/local/airflow/include/table/country.sql', 'r') as f:
         country_sql = f.read()